ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

-The [AngularJS 1.x type definitions][NpmjsPackageTypesAngular] you installed are not officially maintained by the Angular Classicteam, but are quite comprehensive.
+The [AngularJS 1.x type definitions][NpmjsPackageTypesAngular] you installed are not officially maintained by the Angular Classic team, but are quite comprehensive.
 It is possible to make an AngularJS 1.x application fully type-annotated with the help of these definitions.

 If this is something you wanted to do, it would be a good idea to enable the `noImplicitAny` configuration option in `tsconfig.json`.